mancsedmon29/Navigation-Menu-Master/README.md

     <figcaption>The icons hide after the `position` of the icons are `absolute`</figcaption>
 </figure>

-Adjust the `.sidebar` to adjust its `left` which is the position of sidebar is `absolute`.
+Adjust the `.sidebar` to adjust its `left` which is the position of the sidebar is `absolute`.
 This code sets the left distance of the element to be 240 pixels off the screen to the left.

 ```
 .sidebar {